rostools/cog-flow-intro/branching.md

 - In addition, we recommend the use of forward slash (/) after the prefix to create a nice ordering in many IDEs.
 E.g., "feature/" or "bugfix/"
 - If the work you are doing on a branch should refer to a particular issue, you can add the issue ID to the branch name after the prefix.
 E.g., "feature/12-fix-data-cleaning-error"
 - Collecting these recommendations, a branch name could be "feature/add-variance-plot" or "bugfix/12-fix-data-cleaning-error"
+- When you have chosen a branch naming convention, be consistent and stick to it

 The naming scheme presented in this post is inspired by the following posts: